tiffanychu90/simple-coronavirus-report/making_report.md

 * Push changes to remote: `git push origin my-branch-name`
 * Make a pull request and merge in `my-branch-name` to the `master` branch.
 * View your HTML page as a "website": navigate to `https://YOUR-USERNAME.github.io/simple-coronavirus-report/my-notebook.html`

+You might need a GitHub personal access token for some of the functionalities, such as uploading files within a script rather than adding/committing yourself.

+Getting a GitHub personal access token:
+* On GitHub website: Settings > Developer Settings (left tab) > Personal Access Tokens > Generate a New Token
+    * Check off all functionalities except `delete_repo` and `admin:enterprise`.
+    * Copy and save that token somewhere!
+It's long and a bunch of scrambled letters/numbers.

 <br>